-Medical practices in Sacramento, CA and around the country have a variety of intangible assets, including patient medical records, a workforce in place, and non-compete agreements.
+Medical practices in Sacramento, CA, and around the country have a variety of intangible assets, including patient medical records, a workforce in place, and non-compete agreements.
 These assets are usually referred to as “goodwill.”
 Medical practice goodwill can be an important element in valuing a medical practice when an owner is preparing to sell.

 How Does a Practice Acquire Goodwill?

-The most significant component in calculating a medical practice goodwill typically is the expected earnings of the practice.
+The most significant component in calculating medical practice goodwill typically is the expected earnings of the practice.
 As is the case on Wall Street, the companies with the highest expectations for future earnings are more valuable and will have more highly valued intangible assets.

 Some practices for family physicians, internists, and pediatricians can be valued with net incomes between $400,000 and $500,000 per physician.
 These practices have a lot of medical practice goodwill that’s driven by those earnings.
 In contrast, there are practices in those specialty areas where the practitioner earns much less than $100,000 per year.
-This second group of medical practices generally have much less goodwill.
+This second group of medical practices generally has much less goodwill.

 Of course, medical practice goodwill is an extremely subjective part of valuing a medical practice.
 In addition to anticipated earnings, other factors that influence goodwill include the competition level, the types of patients at the practice, physician work habits, the third-party payer mix and fee schedules, the location of the medical practice, other staff, and marketability.
 For instance, if a practice is in a location where the patient-to-doctor ratio for the specialty is at or below average—particularly where physicians earn a better than average income—the practice’s goodwill is apt to be more valuable.
 Compare this with a practitioner who wants to start a new practice or come into another practice.
 He or she is less assured of earning a typical income for that specialty.
 But in an area with a short supply of physicians in particular specialties, it can be less difficult for a new doctor to start a practice or join another and earn a good income.
 In those circumstances, even if physicians earn better than average compensation for their specialty, there may be some goodwill in the practice.
 In many instances, these practices are found in medically underserved areas.
-That’s due to the fact that they’re not traditionally desirable places for physicians to live and work.
+That’s because they’re not traditionally desirable places for physicians to live and work.
 This could be a rural area with less educational, social, and cultural attractions…or in an inner city with a lower socioeconomic patient base and higher crime rates.

 Which Practices Have More Goodwill?

 Business experts like Sacramento’s Andrew Rogerson will tell you that medical practices with a large number of patients with chronic illnesses have more goodwill than those with fewer of these patients.
-By way of illustration, an internal medicine practice with an above average number of diabetic patients will be more likely realize more income from these patients (along with greater goodwill) than practices with generally healthy patients.
+By way of illustration, an internal medicine practice with an above-average number of diabetic patients will be more likely to realize more income from these patients (along with greater goodwill) than practices with generally healthy patients.